-27 Any Flying Display with a High Energy display team consisting of 3 or more aircraft (e.g. RAFAT) shall be categorised as at least a Tier 2 Flying Display.
+Any Flying Display with a High Energy display team consisting of 3 or more aircraft (e.g. RAFAT) shall be categorised as at least a Tier 2 Flying Display.

-28 Emergency service Role Demos do not have be included in the number of Display Items in the table above.
+30 Emergency service Role Demos do not have be included in the number of Display Items in the table above.

-- a) Airspace.
-Consider the complexity of the airspace surrounding the display venue, including proximity to controlled airspace or areas with specific limitations that might affect the type of aircraft displaying - b) Geography.
+- b) Geography.
 Consider the difficulty of the terrain in addition to spectator and event layout - c) Built Up Areas.
 Consider the proximity, density and size of adjacent built up and Congested Areas - d) Secondary Spectators / other members of the public.
 Consider the likelihood and controllability of spectators gathering outside the designated Spectator Area and any effect the Flying Display might have on members of the public in the vicinity.
 Consider the proximity of major roads, railway lines and local infrastructure and how busy they are likely to be during the event - e) Display Length.
 Consider the effect of the Flying Display window on deconfliction issues, e.g. 3 items over 2 hours may be less complex than 3 items over 15 minutes - f) Display Team Size.
 Consider the number and type of aircraft in a display team with respect to the size and nature of the display venue - g) Event Type.
 Consider the type of event and how flying activity is integrated; is the Flying Display the focus of the event or just an additional attraction?